 You can find the location of a title by checking the library catalog.

 Unbound journals and newspapers are restricted to in-building use.
-Photocopiers are located throughout the Library.
+Photocopiers and scanners are located throughout the Library.

 If you just need a few articles, try the multidisciplinary database.

 If you don’t find what you need, or know more specifically what you are looking for, try doing a QuickSearch in your subject area (Africana Studies, for example) or check our full list of databases (Databases A-Z).